ArticlesSaturday 3rd March 2018

 - software designed specifically for you (bespoke software), this is a service even if it is not supplied electronically

-What are the options to beat the effects of been classed as a “limited cost trader”?
+What are the options to beat the effects of being classed as a “limited cost trader”?

 If a business expects its taxable sales in the next 12 months to be less than £81,000 (the deregistration threshold) then it can deregister.
 This will avoid having to worry about limited cost trader calculations and might save some VAT for customers unable to reclaim input tax.
 Many businesses will decide to deregister if they are limited cost traders every quarter, because of the minimal input tax credit effectively given by the 16.5% rate and the administration time they can save by not having to account for VAT on VAT returns to HMRC.